futres/fovt/README.md

 Please use this GitHub repository's [Issue tracker](https://github.com/futres/fovt/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

 ## Acknowledgements

+FuTRES is funded by the National Science Foundation grant #

 This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)